jriguera/ansible-ironic-standalone/README.md

 ## Creating Images

-If you want to easily create QCOW2 images with LVM and bonding support, have a look to: https://github.com/jriguera/packer-ironic-images.
-Once the images are created, *PUT* them to the HTTP repository (pay attention to the change on the file extension for the md5 checksum, it is created with:
+If you want to easily create QCOW2 images with LVM and network bonding support, have a look to: https://github.com/jriguera/packer-ironic-images.
+Once the images are created, just *PUT* them to the HTTP repository (pay attention to the change on the file extension for the md5 checksum, created with:
 `md5sum trusty.qcow2 > trusty.meta`):

  * `curl -T trusty.qcow2 http://localhost:8080/images/`